-The entire nomination package, including the cover letter, should be no longer than 25 pages.
-Supporting materials should include a CV or list of scholarly positions; publications and other scholarly productions; professional and university service; degrees; awards, grants, and honors.
+The entire nomination package, including the cover letter, should be no longer than 10 pages.
+Supporting materials can include a summary of scholarly positions; publications and other scholarly productions; professional and university service; degrees; awards, grants, and honors.
 The package may also include reviews of prominent works, letters and articles by major scholars attesting to the candidate’s contributions and achievements, and texts of awards and honors.

 Nominees not selected in the year of their original nomination are kept in consideration for two more reviews.

 Past recipients of the award are: